JohnConnor123/video-analyzer/readme.md

 - [Contributing](#contributing)

 ## Features
-- 💻 Can run completely locally - no cloud services or API keys needed
+- 💻 Can run completely locally with external Whisper API - no cloud services needed for vision processing
 - ☁️  Or, leverage any OpenAI API compatible LLM service (openrouter, openai, etc) for speed and scale
 - 🎬 Intelligent key frame extraction from videos
-- 🔊 High-quality audio transcription using OpenAI's Whisper
+- 🔊 High-quality audio transcription using external Whisper API service
 - 👁️ Frame analysis using Ollama and Llama3.2 11B Vision Model
 - 📝 Natural language descriptions of video content
 - 🔄 Automatic handling of poor quality audio